openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/01-create-project.md

 # The CoffeeService

-The goal of this scenario is to have our process call an external microservice using REST from a Service Task node.
-Therefore we will need to have a RESTful microservice that we can call.
+The goal of this scenario is for our process to call an external microservice using REST from a BPMN2 Service Task node.
+So we need to have a RESTful microservice that we can call.

-As part of this scenario we've provided a Quarkus-based microservice that will serve as our Coffee Menu Service.
-The service provides a simple RESTful endpoint that can return a list of coffees on the menu, as well as the details of a single coffee item that can be selected by name.
+As part of this scenario we've provided a Quarkus-based microservice that serves as our Coffee Menu Service.
+The service provides a simple RESTful endpoint that returns a list of coffees on the menu, as well as the details of a single coffee item that can be selected by name.

-To run the service, we will first need to compile and package it.
+To run the service, we first need to compile and package it.

-We first need to navigate to the correct directory:
+Click the following command to change directory to the correct directory:

 `cd /root/projects/kogito/coffeeservice-quarkus`{{execute T2}}

-After which we can package the project:
+To package the project, click on the following command:

 `mvn clean package`{{execute T2}}

-This will create a new runnable Quarkus JAR file.
-We can now run the application:
+This creates a new runnable Quarkus JAR file.
+Click on the following command to run the application:

 `java -jar target/coffeeservice-quarkus-1.0-SNAPSHOT-runner.jar`{{execute T2}}

-With the microservice running, you can now access its [Swagger-UI here](https://[[CLIENT_SUBDOMAIN]]-8090-[[KATACODA_HOST]].environments.katacoda.com/swagger-ui).
+With the microservice running, we can access its [Swagger-UI here](https://[[CLIENT_SUBDOMAIN]]-8090-[[KATACODA_HOST]].environments.katacoda.com/swagger-ui).

 We can also retrieve the list of coffees using curl.